Mario Tennis: Ultra Smash

 Mario Tennis: Ultra Smash (Note: マリオテニス ウルトラスマッシュ (Mario Tenisu Urutora Sumasshu)) is a 2015 sports game in the Mario Tennis series developed by Camelot Software Planning and published by Nintendo for the Wii U, released internationally in November 2015, and released in Japan in January 2016.
 It is the first Mario Tennis game to feature simultaneous online worldwide multiplayer.

-The game received mixed reviews from critics; it was criticized for a lack of additional modes, its smaller character roster than prior entries, and a perceived lack of enough innovation, with many deeming the game to be inferior to previous installments in terms of content, although its visual presentation, gameplay, and multiplayer were praised.
+The game received mixed reviews from critics; it was criticized for a lack of additional modes, its smaller character roster than prior entries, and a perceived lack of enough innovation, with many deeming the game to be inferior to previous installments in terms of content, although its audiovisual presentation, gameplay, and multiplayer were praised.